Eyescale/Consensus/Release/Version-1.1/README.txt

 		possibly consisting of a whole per-result-specific sub-narrative.

 Contents
-	Consensus B% Programming Guide Version-1.1 can be found under the newly created Release/Documentation directory of this site.
+	The Consensus B% Version-1.1 Programming Guide can be found under the newly created Release/Documentation directory of this site.

 	The ./design sub-directory holds both external and internal specifications.